 Welcome to the next generation of training materials for GIS in Civil 3D, the Practical Guide.

-This book teaches you the tools available in AutoCAD Civil 3D 2016 to work with GIS data.
-Understanding how leveraging GIS data can enhance your civil engineering design efforts, while satisfying the ever increasing requests to provide it at the end of design process.
+Learn the tools available in AutoCAD Civil 3D to work with geospatial data.
+Leveraging GIS data will greatly enhance your civil engineering design efforts, while satisfying the ever increasing needs for it throughout the design process.

-Each lesson contains concepts, principles and exercises to provide you with the background and foundation of knowledge that you need to effectively apply these features directly to your job tasks.
-You work through real world exercises to reinforce your understanding of incorporating GIS data into common tasks that other civil engineering and surveying professionals are performing in the workplace every day.
+Each stand-alone lesson provides you with the foundation you need to effectively apply these features directly to your work flow.
+Follow clear, concise explanations, and work through real-world exercises to reinforce your understanding of common tasks that other civil engineering and surveying professionals are performing daily.

 This large format book is spiral bound, to lie perfectly flat on your desk.

 It features over 100 exercises organized into 47 lessons in 12 chapters.
 Each lesson includes detailed descriptions of processes and theory with many illustrations and diagrams, to help you understand “why”, not just “how”.

 Instructors: this book is used in classrooms worldwide.
 Find out more about using it in your next class.

 After completing this book, you will be able to:

 - Work with a variety of attribute data